kw7oe/kw7oe.github.io/content/posts/writing-a-simple-firefox-extension.md

 ```

 Voila, our first extension is done.
 Classic hello world example.
 But how can we
-use it?
+test it?

-## Testing our browser extension (without publishing)
+## Testing browser extension

-As stated in [Mozilla tutorials][2], you can load your extension by:
+As stated in [Mozilla tutorials][2], you can test your extension by temporarily
+loading your extension.
+Here's the steps:

 1. Visit to `about:debugging` in Firefox.
 2. Click `This Firefox`.
 3. Click `Load Temporary Add-on`.
 4. Choose your browser extension `manifest.json`.

-And voila, you could see your browser extension icon by now.
+After that, you should see your browser extension icon in the toolbar.

 Now click our extension toolbar button and nothing will happen.
 Upon inspecting
 our console, you'll not see your `hello world` as well.

-So, how do we see our
-console log for our browser extension?
+So, how do we see our console log for our browser extension?
 Well, similar to above:

 1. Visit to `about:debugging` and click `This Firefox`.
 2. Click `Inspect` of your extension.